paasovaara/blackjack/scripts/README.md

 ## Prerequisite:

+Modify [fix_device_ports.rb-script](fix_device_ports.rb) and map the serial numbers for all connected HW to this script.
+You can use list_devices.rb script to find them out after connecting all devices.

 Currently only tested on Ubuntu.

 Recommend using ```rbenv``` to install & manage ruby versions.
 This is already done in production laptop.